Receive SMS in Java

 8. Run the Java application to get the messages

 The Java SMS example code below which can get the incoming messages from the SMS Gateway is free to use, you can modify it or use it in your project.
-If you would like to just test the solution, you need to follow the step by step instructions below or you can also watch the video above to learn how you can create the example Java application that can get the incoming messages from the SMS Gateway.
+If you would like to just test the solution, you need to follow the step-by-step instructions below or you can also watch the video above to learn how you can create the example Java application that can get the incoming messages from the SMS Gateway.

 package ozeki;